 He married and had children, one of whom would follow in his footsteps in becoming a luchador.
 And oh yes, he was a star of every entertainment medium he took part in.
 El Santo appeared in over 50 films and was a lead character in all of them.
 He was indeed the title character of a comic book series created by writer Jose G. Cruz that ran for over 30 years.
 And he was the most famous luchador to ever step foot into the world of lucha libre, Salvador Lutterroth’s prized top star who turned EMLL/CMLL into a wrestling superpower, the man who teamed with the father of Eddie Guerrero and waged wars with the legendary Blue Demon.

-For all of that, El Santo’s birth, 99 years ago today, and death, 32 years ago this past February, are national days of celebration and mourning in Mexico.
+For all of that, El Santo’s birthday and date of death are national days of celebration and mourning in Mexico.
 One day represents, well, endless possibilities; the other represents the end of an era, the day where myth and reality met to create a cold truth no one wanted to believe.